Internet Radio for Magazines, Blogs, and Publishers | Radio.co

 A microphone processor is a way to power your microphone, enhance your vocals and give your audio more resonance.
 The DBX 286S is a fantastic piece of equipment for enhancing your voice and creating professional sounding audio.

 Processors such as this remove background noises and clean up audio, like removing harsh sounds like “S” which can often cause high frequency and often bad signals.
-The DBX is ideal in case you’re on a budget as you can get it for around $190 / £135 from most places online.
+The DBX is ideal in case you’re on a budget.
+You can get it on Amazon US or Amazon UK.

 Read our full review and how to setup the DBX 286S in this guide.